Sultan-Salim-Shaikh/Automating_Deployment_of_Reddit_Clone_Application/README.md

-## This Project is from ineuron for Devops.
 ## I am successfully deployed the code in this code no api key was configured so i generate API AUTH key for firebase run app and create Dockerfile.
 ## from that docker image on my docker hub dashboard i pull image and deploy the application on EKS using Terraform.